perfectritone/coyneye/README.md

   * Install Node.js dependencies with `npm install` inside the `assets` directory
   * Start Phoenix endpoint with `mix phx.server`

+## Production

+To setup the production database on heroku:

+  * Set the `DATABASE_URL` environment variable with the username and password included.
+  * Migrate with `heroku run mix ecto.migrate`
+  * Seed with `heroku run "POOL_SIZE=2 mix run priv/repo/seeds.exs"`

 ## Test

 ### Seeding